 A strong data strategy will include your decisions about:

 - What activity to track on workstations, networks, and servers

 - How to check workflows, including information from mobile devices and remote workstations

 - What the conditions are for access to different types of data

 - What actions your business will take when a breach occurs, including specific steps and ownership of each step

 - Possible data leak scenarios and steps to take in that event

-7. What reporting will you use to determine whether your chosen solution is effective?
+Determine what reporting will you use to tell whether your chosen solution is effective

 The best tool should provide easy-to-read insights about user behavior and data use.
 These reports should also help you understand areas where your data is vulnerable.
 They should make it easy to understand what steps your team needs to take to secure your informational assets.

 Create a checklist of requirements for your ideal DLP